dadatuputi/bitwarden_gcloud/README.md

 $ docker-compose up
 ```

-You can now use your browser to visit your new Bitwarden site.
+You can now use your browser to visit your new Vaultwarden site.

 ## f1-micro to e2-micro Migration